myfriendsloveme/myfriendsloveme.github.io/index.md

 I'm in class.
 I should be teaching, but instead I'm writing here.
 I'm such a shitty person.
 I texted a Kaya because of the mental pain.
 I haven't heard back yet.

+[11:14 AM] The storm is strong at the moment.
+I don't know what to do in my office other than feeling hopeless.
+Gotta say my prayer to myself:

+>  _No mas_
+>
+>  Be kinder
+>
+>  Be stronger
+>
+>  Tell your friends you love them
+>
+>  Because they love you
+>
+>  Determinism + Randomness

 ## March 27, 2019
 ### Mental Pain: 1 Physical Pain: 0